Medicaid for Adults

 January 05, 2018

-Medicaid is required in order to receive DDD Services.
+Adults must have Medicaid to receive DDD Services.
 The most frequent path to Medicaid is Social Security.
 However, even if you aren’t eligible for Social Security (usually because your income is too high), you might still be eligible for Medicaid.
 This article provides information on the different ways to qualify for Medicaid.

 Do you qualify for SSI?